Penal transportation: Historical background

-The trend towards more flexibility of sentencing
+Trend towards more flexibility of sentencing

-In England in the 17th and 18th centuries criminal justice was severe, later termed the Bloody Code.
+In the 17th and 18th centuries, criminal justice in England was severe, later termed the Bloody Code.
 This was due to both the particularly large number of offences which were punishable by execution (usually by hanging), and to the limited choice of sentences available to judges for convicted criminals.
 With modifications to the traditional benefit of clergy, which originally exempted only clergymen from the general criminal law, it developed into a legal fiction by which many common offenders of "clergyable" offences were extended the privilege to avoid execution.
 Many offenders were pardoned as it was considered unreasonable to execute them for relatively minor offences, but under the rule of law, it was equally unreasonable for them to escape punishment entirely.
 With the development of colonies, transportation was introduced as an alternative punishment, although legally it was considered a condition of a pardon, rather than a sentence in itself.
 Convicts who represented a menace to the community were sent away to distant lands.
 A secondary aim was to discourage crime for fear of being transported.
 Transportation continued to be described as a public exhibition of the king's mercy.
 It was a solution to a real problem in the domestic penal system.
 There was also the hope that transported convicts could be rehabilitated and reformed by starting a new life in the colonies.
 In 1615, in the reign of James I, a committee of the council had already obtained the power to choose from the prisoners those that deserved pardon and, consequently, transportation to the colonies.
 Convicts were chosen carefully: the Acts of the Privy Council showed that prisoners "for strength of bodie or other abilities shall be thought fit to be employed in foreign discoveries or other services beyond the Seas".